shoui520/shoui520.github.io/docs/routine.md

 Japanese manga is in vertical text.
 This means the text is read **downwards** from the **rightmost** line to the **leftmost** line.

-**Q: So what will I need to be doing from today until the 30th day?**
+**Q: So, what will I need to be doing from today until the 30th day?**

 As always you will need to do your Anki and grammar study.

 Your immersion will get more... complicated.

-You will need need to balance reading that manga and your usual immersion.
+You will need to balance reading that manga and your usual immersion.

 Shoving everything into the same day may be too difficult.

 I suggest replacing your reading practice with Yotsubato! instead of Japanese subtitles.
-It doesn't have to be everyday if you don't want to.
+It doesn't have to be every day if you don't want to.

 **Q: How long will it actually take to read 100 pages?**

 A: At a pace of 10 minutes per page, it will take 16 hours and 40 minutes.

-If you read it for 1 hour everyday for the rest of the 30 days, you can finish it in time.
+If you read it for 1 hour every day for the rest of the 30 days, you can finish it in time.

 This is assuming your pace stays at 10 minutes per page though!